 The church mostly manages the cleaning but are concerned about cleaning the complex and delicate monuments and memorials.

-The project will be giving professional advice on cleaning options for the memorials and helping to clean the church.
+The project has been giving professional advice on cleaning options for the memorials and helping to clean the church.
+We have also used the church to trial cleaning methods for damaged ledger stones, which have improved the look of the church floor.